NBA Rumors: Isaiah Thomas Could Sign Three-Year, $24 Million Deal With Lakers, According To ‘CBS Sports’

 “Let’s say this thing keeps going well for the Lakers to close out this season, and Thomas feels wanted, and useful, and feels his game coming back around playing with a pass-first guy like Lonzo in a super uptempo system, and all the sudden the Lakers have a guy who was a second-team All-NBA player less than a season ago who might not have much of a free-agent market to dive into.
 Could they get him for a Lou Williams-type deal — three years, $24 million?”

 However, it’s very unlikely for the Lakers to give Isaiah Thomas a max contract.
 As most people think, they will only use their salary cap space for players like Paul George, LeBron James, or DeMarcus Cousins.
-Botkin thinks the best case scenario for the Lakers is to convince Thomas to sign a Lou William-type deal which could be a three-year, $24 million deal.
+Botkin thinks the best case scenario for the Lakers is to convince Thomas to sign a Lou-William-type deal which could be a three-year, $24 million deal.

 Thomas may insist that he deserves a better deal, but he should consider the fact that his chance of landing max contract this summer is close to impossible.
 According to ESPN, there are only few NBA teams who will have enough salary cap space this summer.
 These include the Atlanta Hawks, Brooklyn Nets, Chicago Bulls, Philadelphia 76ers, Dallas Mavericks, and the Phoenix Suns.
-Unfortunately for Thomas, most of those teams either don’t need a point guard, are rebuilding or could draft a point guard.
+Unfortunately for Thomas, most of those teams either don’t need a point guard, are rebuilding, or could draft a point guard.